 James E. Lillie served as Jarden's Chief Executive Officer from June 2011 until the consummation of Jarden's business combination with Newell in April 2016.
 He joined Jarden in 2003 as Chief Operating Officer and was named President in 2004 and CEO in June 2011.
 From 2000 to 2003, Mr. Lillie served as Executive Vice President of Operations at Moore Corporation, Limited.
 From 1999 to 2000, he served as Executive Vice President of Operations at Walter Industries, Inc., a Kohlberg, Kravis, Roberts & Company (KKR) portfolio company.
 From 1990 to 1999, Mr. Lillie held a succession of senior level management positions across a variety of disciplines including human resources, manufacturing, finance and operations at World Color, Inc., another KKR portfolio company.
-Mr. Lillie serves on the board of the US-China Business Council (USBC), a private, nonpartisan, nonprofit organization of American companies that do business in China.
 Since February 2017, Mr. Lillie has served on the board of directors of Tiffany & Co. and since October 2017 has served on the board of directors of J2 Acquisition Limited.

 Lord Myners is Chancellor of the University of Exeter and a member of Court and Council of the London School of Economics and Political Science.
 He served as the Financial Services Secretary in Her Majesty's Treasury, the United Kingdom's finance ministry, from October 2008 to May 2010.
 Prior to his service at the Treasury, Lord Myners served as chairman or a member of the board of several organizations, including as chairman of Guardian Media Group from 2000 to 2008, director of GLG Partners Inc. from 2007 to 2008, Director of Land Securities Group plc from 2006 to 2008 (chairman from 2007 to 2008), chairman of Marks & Spencer plc from 2004 to 2006, and chairman of Aspen Insurance Holdings Ltd from 2002 to 2007.
-Lord Myners served as chairman of Platform Acquisition Holdings Limited (now known as Platform Specialty Products Corporation) from April 2013 until its business combination with MacDermid, Incorporated in October 2013.
+Lord Myners served as chairman of Platform Acquisition Holdings Limited (now known as Element Solutions Inc) from April 2013 until its business combination with MacDermid, Incorporated in October 2013.
 He also served as the chairman of Justice Holdings Limited, a special purpose acquisition company, from February 2011 until its business combination with Burger King Worldwide, Inc. in June 2012.
 From 1986 to 2001, he served as a director of Gartmore Investment Management Limited.
 He has also served in an advisory capacity to the United Kingdom Treasury and the United Kingdom Department of Trade & Industry, with particular focus on corporate governance practices.
 Other positions held by Lord Myners have included chairman of the Trustees of Tate, chairman of the Low Pay Commission, a member of the Court of the Bank of England, a member of the Investment Board of GIC, Singapore's sovereign wealth fund.
-Lord Myners is currently serving as a non-executive director of Windmill Hill Asset Management.
+Lord Myners is currently serving as a nonexecutive director of Windmill Hill Asset Management.
 He is vice chairman of Global Counsel, the non-executive chairman of Autonomous Research LLP, chairman and a partner of Cevian Capital LLP and Chairman of Daniel J Edelman (UK).
 Lord Myners is a graduate, with honors, from University of London and has an honorary doctorate from the University of Exeter.
 He is a Visiting Fellow at Nuffield College, Oxford and an Executive Fellow at London Business School.
 He is a crossbench member of the UK's House of Lords, the senior chamber in Parliament.